Personality, Clinical & Health Psychology or similar courses.

 Mode of instruction

-Syllabus with selected readings
+Syllabus with selected readings (book chapters and journal articles)

 R.H.
 Ettinger (2017).
 Psychopharmacology: Second Edition.
 Routledge Taylor & Francis Group / Psychology Press.
 ISBN-13: 9781138833081